Governors State Home >> Student Affairs >> Student Life>> Leadership Institute

 Graduate Leadership Scholars (GLS)

-Due to an overwhelming response to the SLI program, we are pleased to announce the introduction of a graduate component.
-The team has developed the Graduate Leadership Scholars (GLS), which will be both unique to the graduate participants, and have added value to your experiential learning experience.
+Due to an overwhelming response to the SLI program, we are pleased to announce the continuation of a graduate component of the Student Leadership Institute.
+The planning team has developed the Graduate Leadership Scholars (GLS), which will be both unique to the graduate participants, and have added value to your experiential learning experience.
 This is an exclusive opportunity to participate in the leadership program designed specifically with you in mind.

 GLS Program will contain the following required elements: